 CMTC has been described as an “educational experience.”
 What educational opportunities are available at CMTC?

 Throughout convention weekend, a variety of seminars and workshops are offered for attendees during which they receive performance and competition tips, supplemental hands-on coaching, insider industry knowledge, and candid talk about the realities of becoming a professional model or performer.
 These seminars and workshops are conducted by industry-recognized professionals who want to ensure that attendees are prepared to take the next step toward beginning a career as a model or performer.

-How does one justify the cost of attending CMTC?
+How does someone justify the cost of attending CMTC?

 Perhaps the most valuable part of attending CMTC is the establishment of professional relationships for aspiring models and talent.
 For most people trying to break into the business, they go the route of seeking representation by mailing or dropping off a photo, resume or comp card to an agency in the hopes that they will stand out from the hundreds of similar submissions received by that agency on a daily basis.
-If they do not already know someone in the business that works in a major market, the chances of a face-to-face meeting with a career maker such as an agent, manager or casting director are extremely low.
+If they do not already know someone in the business that works in a major market, the chances of a face-to-face meeting with a career maker such as an agent, manager, producer, or casting director are extremely low.
 Aspiring models and talent may spend many months, much energy, and a lot of money just trying to get a foot in the door or get noticed.
-What CMTC provides is that opportunity to meet – and be seen by – not just one agent, but over 50 agents, managers, and casting directors from national and international markets at one time.
+What CMTC provides is an opportunity to meet – and be seen by – not just one industry rep, but over 70 agents, managers, producers, and casting directors from national and international markets at one time.